velescore/veles-wiki/articles/en/Windows-OpenVPN-Guide.md

 ***Step 3***

-* Now launch OpenVPN, it will automatically see the profile and makes it available.
+* Now **launch OpenVPN**, it will automatically see the profile and makes it available.

 !!! tip "User Tip"
 	OpenVPN must be **run as an administrator** each time it’s used, even by administrative accounts.
 To do this without having to right-click and select Run as administrator every time you use the VPN, you can preset this, but this must be done from an administrative account.